muliCohen1/gate-opener/README.md

 $ nohup sudo python openGate.py &
 ```
 ### How It Works
-Just start the 'bottle' server on your Raspberry Pi, then you can control a relay via the index file.
+Just start the 'bottle' server on your Raspberry Pi, then you can control a relay via the 'home' file.
 Now feel free to wire the module to your remote control and start controling your garage door.